The Handmaiden – ReviewApril 15, 2017

 This child is Hideko, who grows up in the grand house all alone after her beloved aunt hangs herself when Hideko is still a child.
 Her uncle brings her up strictly but dresses her lusciously in all the fashionable clothes she could want.
 When Hideko marries she will inherit a fortune, so Kouzuki’s care of the girl is not entirely altruistic.
 He intends to marry her himself at the right time.

 His one sartorial rule is that she must wear gloves to protect her hands at all times, for Hideko’s job is to read the ancient manuscripts he has in his library.
 Not only to read them but to perform them to a select audience.
 Of course, the manuscripts are of a very special nature….

-When Hideko does a reading, she is dressed in full Japanese kimono, with lacquered geisha style hair and makeup.
+When Hideko does a reading in the Handmaiden, she is dressed in full Japanese kimono, with lacquered geisha style hair and makeup.
 She and her aunt have several – a green brocade figured in black is particularly striking, especially with the added menace of black leather gloves, an accessory that is not usually part of a geisha’s costume.